 Provenance & Historical Authenticity

-Studio Provenance: Hand-signed by the artist and labeled from his historic workspace at Studio 515, Metropolitan Wharf, Wapping Wall, London E1 - the epicentre of London’s pioneering 1980s warehouse art movement.
+• Studio Provenance: Hand-signed by the artist and labelled from his historic workspace at Studio 515, Metropolitan Wharf, Wapping Wall, London E1 - the literal epicentre of London’s pioneering, pre-gentrification 1980s warehouse art movement.

-Styling & Placement Notes: With its stark graphic lines and industrial weight, this statement piece is perfectly suited for high-end residential interiors, minimalist workspaces, or mid-century modern architectural contexts.
-It pairs exquisitely with brutalist objects, raw concrete surfaces, and classic 20th-century design furniture.
+With its sharp graphic lines, subcultural grit, and industrial weight, this statement piece is perfectly suited for high-end residential interiors, minimalist workspaces, or mid-century modern architectural contexts.
+It acts as a phenomenal visual anchor when paired with brutalist objects, raw concrete or micro-cement surfaces, and classic 20th-century design furniture.

-Substantial 2005 Architectural Plaster Relief Sculptural Plaque ‘Deux Femmes’ by Tony Yates RBA RBSA
+SOLD - Substantial 2005 Architectural Plaster Relief Sculptural Plaque ‘Deux Femmes’ by Tony Yates

 An exquisite, highly tactile contemporary modernist statement piece by acclaimed British artist Tony Yates RBA RBSA.